-TreeTips won't completely do your research for you, but the reputation of these hinting companies is stellar in showing mostly pertinent records, so you won't spend a lot of time examining non-related information.
+TreeTips won't completely do your research for you, but the reputation of these companies is stellar in showing mostly pertinent records, so you won't spend a lot of time examining non-related information.
 TreeTips will point you to ancestral records that beginners would be hard-pressed to find at all, and that even seasoned genealogists will be grateful for the help in locating.

-- Automatically locates research hints for you!
+- Automatically locates research hints for you from FamilySearch and Findmypast!

 - Updates your screen for you when new hints are found!

 TreeTips is one of the standard features in Ancestral Quest.
 You do not have to purchase an activation key for AQ to use most** of the features of TreeTips.
 If you don't already have a copy of Ancestral Quest, you can download the free Ancestral Quest Basics and build your family tree without charge from Incline Software.
 Learn more about Ancestral Quest Basics.